swthemathwiz/hp-z6-g4-memory-fan-mounts/README.md

 ### ...for the Single Mount

 If you're missing a front memory fan, then you'll need a fan.
-Otherwise, you can reuse the existing fan and just add the guard and case fan screws.
+Otherwise, you can reuse the existing fan and get case fan screws.
 Note that the dual mount replaces the existing single memory fan mount, so to some extent the same directions apply.